ProgrammerNomad/Email-Address-Extractor/README.md

 ## Contributing

+Please read [CONTRIBUTING.md](https://github.com/ProgrammerNomad/Email-Address-Extractor/blob/main/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## Issues

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
+If you find any bugs or have feature requests, please create an issue at [https://github.com/ProgrammerNomad/Email-Address-Extractor/issues](https://github.com/ProgrammerNomad/Email-Address-Extractor/issues)

 ## License